+TEAMS

-TEAMS PLAYERS ☑ Teams registered Competitive with the OWHA ☑ Teams from outside Ontario properly registered with their provincial or national governing body ☑ Players properly registered on the competing OWHA team (OWHA Regulation 3 - Registration) ☑ Players from outside Ontario properly registered with their provincial or affiliated with the IIHF national governing body ☑ Teams registered Senior affiliated with the IIHF Recreational or Masters with the OWHA, only if they have played in fewer than two competitive tournaments during the season and subject to the agreement of all teams in division.
-House the League teams are not permitted to enter a competitive tournament. .....
-Ineligible Teams Ineligible Players All unregistered teams ☑ All unregistered players ☒ All House League Teams
+- ▶ Teams registered Competitive with the OWHA - Þ Teams from outside Ontario properly registered with their provincial or national governing body affiliated with the IIHF - P Teams registered Senior Recreational or Masters with the OWHA, only if they have played in fewer than two competitive tournaments during the season and subject to the agreement of all teams in the division.
+House League teams are not permitted to enter a competitive tournament.